bacula-web/bacula-web/docs/source/01_about/features.rst

 Bacula-Web in your language
 ===========================

-Bacula-Web have been translated in several languages like French, German, Polish, etc.
+Bacula-Web come by default in english but, with the help of the community, it has been translated in several languages listed below

+   * Belarusian
+   * Catalan
+   * German
+   * Spanish
+   * French
+   * Italian
+   * Japanese
+   * Dutch
+   * Norvegian
+   * Polish
+   * Portuguese (Brazil)
+   * Russian
+   * Swedish
+   * Chinese

 Translations are a work in progress, if you want to contribute, please read the "How to contribute to :ref:`contribute/translations`" page

+.. note:: A huge thanks to the community for his help translating Bacula-Web :)

 Jobs report page
 ================